-Sincerity: Emptying the Heart for God
+Sincerity: How to Empty the Heart for God?

 A well-known hadith says that: ‘God declared: I am so self-sufficient that I am in no need of any partner.
 Whoever does an action for someone else’s sake as well as Mine, will have that action renounced by Me to him who he associated with Me.’1 That God is in no need of partners brings us to the all-important virtue of ikhlas – “sincerity”.